2020 is the pivotal period where digitalization is directing the world.

 Know your target audience

-Next, evaluate your target market and your niche.
+Next step in your e-learning solutions business plan is to evaluate your target market and your niche.
 Then, think in terms of customized content.
 Define the topics that you want to cover and learn what content is going to be engaging and helpful for students/learners.

 Design a wireframe

-After you’ve gathered all the information about the Education Mobile App Development:, design a wireframe of your app based on the ideas and features you want to imbibe.
+After you’ve gathered all the information about the Education Mobile App Development, design a wireframe of your app based on the ideas and features you want to imbibe.
 For instance, a separate instructor and students’ portal, for virtual school apps, a compulsory video on the feature, etc. List them all.
 We’ll break down the features of an effective educational app in the next section.

 Plan your budget

-Before reaching out to an app development company, plan your budget for the app.
+Before reaching out to an education app development company, plan your budget for the app.
 The cost of the app would vary based on the features, platforms, technologies, and many other specifications.
 Along with the app development cost, you would need to partner with the schools/universities or engage with individual instructors, market your business and all this will be a part of your budget.